saragiotto/Hyprland-v0.23/README.md

 N.B.- Some points during installation.
 1. If you choose to install hyprland-git using paru choose rustup as dependency.
 2. If it gives error, then install build from source according to offcial wiki guideline (Best way till now!).
-3. During installation of xdg-desktop-portal-hyprland-git, choose xdg-desktop-portal-wlr, otherwise hyprland will not start.
-Make sure that you don't have other xdg-desktop-portals.
+3. During installation of xdg-desktop-portal-hyprland-git (XDPH) using paru, it may install other portals like xdg-desktop-portal-wlr.
+Please uninstall those.
+Only xdg-desktop-portal-gtk will work with XDPH.

 # IMPORTANT: These configuration files will work on Hyprland 0.23 version.